 It would be necessary to note at this point that there can be other pitfalls of cheap development services.
 Actually, the hidden cost is only one of the possible obstacles.
 Meeting deadlines is equally important.
-It is obvious that developers have to deliver the quality code within the set timeframes.
-Additional working hours increase the expenses as well as postpone product launch, fixes, and updates.
+It is obvious that developers have to deliver quality code within the set timeframes.
+Additional working hours increase expenses as well as postpone product launches, fixes, and updates.
 Hiring cheap developers reminds the lottery ticket.
 There is no point in paying for services that you can’t be certain about.
-Lowering the standards is considered as a bad alternative.
+Lowering the standards is considered a bad alternative.
 In short, it’s just losing time along with unreasonable spending since every company is still in need of improvements sooner or later.

 At the same time, there are big chances to lose a competitive advantage.
 The first impression on the clients can’t be made twice.
 Vague promises of future improvements barely justify presenting low-quality software products.
 You need to provide exceptional functionality as well as keep on enhancing it constantly.
 It would require the sustained effort of experienced developers that are good at both development and maintenance.
-Any changes or new feature introduction have to be carefully planned.
-It is always based on the detailed analysis of the software performance and customer feedback.
+Any changes or new feature introductions have to be carefully planned.
+It is always based on a detailed analysis of the software performance and customer feedback.
 Once the users are dissatisfied with the software quality or performance, they will never come back to it.

 THE HIDDEN COST OF SOFTWARE DEVELOPMENT